The Creatures: Anima Animus (1999–2002)

-Hái!
-(2003–2004)
+Hái! and break-up (2003–2004)

 Siouxsie and Budgie returned with a full-length album, Hái!, in 2003.
 The drum sessions were recorded in Japan less than 24 hours after the Banshees had completed their Seven Year Itch reunion tour.
 Budgie first worked with the Japanese taiko drummer Leonard Eto (previously of the Kodo Drummers): their spontaneous drum duet formed the basis of the album.
 The rest of the sessions were done in France over a period of several months.
 The single "Godzilla!" was described as "spookily brilliant" by NME, and reviews were favourable for Hái!.
 The opening track "Say Yes" was used during the trailer for the 2004 season of The Sopranos.

 In 2004, Siouxsie toured for the first time billed as a solo act, but with Budgie still as drummer and musical arranger.
 The setlists combined Banshees and Creatures songs.
-A live DVD called Dreamshow documented the last London concert of September 2004 performed with the Millennia Ensemble.
+A live DVD called Dreamshow documented the second and last London concert performed with Eto and the Millennia Ensemble at the Royal Festival Hall on 16 October 2004.
 Released in August 2005, this DVD reached No. 1 in the UK music DVD chart.

 Dreamshow was the last release by the pair, as Siouxsie announced publicly during a 2007 interview with The Sunday Times that she and Budgie had divorced.